gangldevelop/OLXSortd/DEPLOYMENT.md

 ## 🔄 Automatic Updates

-Every time you push to the `main` branch:
+Every time you push to the `master` branch:
 1. GitHub Actions automatically builds the project
 2. Deploys the new version to GitHub Pages
 3. Your live site updates within minutes